 - Who is at risk?
 The older you get, the greater your risk.
 Your risk is higher if you have a father or a brother who has been diagnosed (usually diagnosed before age 65), or if you are African American.

 - Recommended age and frequency for screening?
 Men should learn everything they can about prostate cancer screenings and consult with their doctor to weigh the pros and cons.
-However, if you experience difficulties urinating or changes in stream, increased frequency including getting up during the night or pain, see a doctor right away.
+However, if you experience difficulties urinating or changes in stream, increased frequency including getting up during the night, hematuria, inability to void, incontinence, erectile dysfunction, weight loss, weakness or pain see a doctor right away.

 In order to schedule a prostate cancer screening, we encourage you to speak with your primary care physician on what's best for you.